alex9810171/CurvePlotter/README.md

 ## Algorithm
 - Use sigmoid function when over 3 points.
-- Use log function when under and include 3 points.
+- Use log function when under and include 3 points or x_max-x_min not over 2/3*x_max.

 ## Library
 ```